BenjaminWalkerBond/auto_grocier/README.md

 _Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._

-1. Get an API Key at [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys)
-2. Clone the repo
+1. Clone the repo
    ```sh
    git clone https://github.com/BenjaminWalkerBond/auto_grocier.git
    ```
-3. Install python packages
+2. Install python packages
    ```sh
    pip install requirements.txt
    ```
-4. Enter your HEB login credentials on line 1 and 2 and your API organization id and key on line 3 and 4 of `config.txt`
+3. Enter your HEB login credentials on line 1 and 2 and your API organization id and key on line 3 and 4 of `config.txt`
    ```js
    const API_KEY = 'ENTER YOUR API';
    ```